Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle of Purbeck.

 But Lady Bankes doesn’t give up on her estate and campaigns to get back what is rightfully hers.
-Years later, in recognition of her bravery and sheer determinism, the Parliamentarians hand her back the keys to Corfe Castle.
+Years later, in recognition of her bravery and sheer determination, the Parliamentarians hand her back the keys to Corfe Castle.

-1982 – a generous gift – Corfe Castle becomes something the public can enjoy
+1982 – A generous gift – Corfe Castle becomes something the public can enjoy

 Ralph Bankes gifts Corfe Castle, Kingston Lacy and much of his estate in Purbeck, including Studland Bay, to the National Trust when he dies.

 It is the largest gift of its kind to the Trust ever made.

 Corfe Castle in film and literature

 Children’s writer Enid Blyton was struck by the beauty of the Isle of Purbeck and took inspiration from various places here in her writing, including Corfe Castle – which she reimagined as Kirrin Castle on her Kirrin Island.

 Corfe was used in 1957 as a filming location for Five on a Treasure Island and a subsequent TV series of the Famous Five adventures in 1995.